Short answer

 There are three specific scenarios I'd ask every charity manager to be alert to.

 The "binned by mistake" pattern.
 Volunteer sees a tangle of chains, can't be bothered, drops the whole tangle in general waste.
-We've had several charities discover months later that the donation included a 22ct Indian wedding chain in the tangle.
+A tangle can hide a 22ct Indian wedding chain, and nobody finds out once it has gone in the bin.
 Once it's gone, it's gone.

 The "costume bag" pattern.
 Broken stuff gets tipped into a £1 mixed bag and sold to a regular customer.
 The customer is sometimes a hobbyist, sometimes a small-time trade buyer, occasionally a professional.
 The 9ct ring that was in the bag walks out for 50p of charity revenue.
 The buyer's profit is the charity's loss.